 Matches Fashion, winner of the 2020 the Hitting the Mark benchmark report by dotdigital, introduces their loyalty program “The Curator” as part of their welcome series.

 III.
 Website visibility and pop-ups

 Your website audience is already interested in your products / services.
 So adding more visibility to the program on your site is a no-brainer.

-* Create a dedicated landing page for new registrations
+* Use landing page builders to make dedicated pages for new registrations

 * Add more visibility and strategically place the calls to action on the site.